 The receipts beat the doubts

 Here is what I keep coming back to.
-Offek did not write a Twitter thread about how he was going to build a landing page.
-He did not announce a product.
-He did not ask for permission, or wait for the perfect moment, or run it past a focus group.
-He used the tools, worked through it with his agent, deployed it to a Vercel URL, and started booking sales calls off it.
+Offek did not write a Twitter thread about how he was going to build a page.
+He did not tell people about a product.
+He did not ask for okay.
+He did not wait for the right moment.
+He did not run it past a focus group.
+He used the tools.
+He worked through it with his agent.
+He put it on a Vercel URL.
+He started booking sales calls off it.
 He has two on his calendar tomorrow.

 That is the whole game right now.
 The people who are using AI to create things are pulling away from the people who are using AI to think about creating things.
 Not because AI made them smarter.
-Because AI made it cheap enough to try, fast enough to iterate, and good enough that the result actually holds up under client eyes.
+Because AI made it cheap enough to try.
+Fast enough to do again.
+And good enough that the result holds up under client eyes.

-A landing page used to be a $5,000 quote and a six-week timeline and three rounds of revisions.
-Now it's a couple of evenings.
-The bar for "professional" did not move.
+A landing page used to be a $5,000 quote.
+Six-week timeline.
+Three rounds of edits.
+Now it is a couple of nights.
+The bar for "pro" did not move.
 The cost of clearing it did.

 What I'm doing about my own flinch

 I caught myself.
-The chat with the people at work, the one that made my idea seem stupid, was one chat.
+The chat with the people at work.
+The one that made my idea seem dumb.
+It was one chat.
 With three people.
 About a domain that none of them are inside of.
 They are not wrong because they pushed back.
-They are just data points, not the verdict.
+They are data points.
+Not the verdict.

-Offek is also a data point.
+Offek is a data point too.
 So are my clients.
 So is the pool guy who is building real revenue off ads I ran.
-So is the friend who said he's been excited every single time the AI has run for him and gets more thankful each time.
-So is every conversation in my Telegram lately where someone says "wait, you can DO that with AI?"
+So is the friend who said he has been excited every single time the AI has run for him.
+He gets more thankful each time.
+So is every talk in my Telegram lately where someone says "wait, you can DO that with AI?"

 The mistake is letting the loudest doubt outrank a stack of quieter signals.
 The fix is to look at the stack.